CASTLE FACULTY FELLOWS

 Jeffrey Popyack is a Professor in the Department of Computer Science and has been engaging with using the online environment to support active cooperative learning since the late 1990’s.
 Jeff is motivated to demonstrate excellence in online teaching and in supporting others in this mission for Drexel, and teachers in the School District of Philadelphia.
 He has been personally working on this through courses at the introductory and upper-level undergraduate levels.

-Professor and Department Head, Electrical & Computer Engineering
+Vice Provost for Undergraduate Curriculum and Education, Professor, Electrical & Computer Engineering

-Steve Weber is a Professor and the Department Head of Electrical and
+Steve Weber is the Vice Provost for Undergraduate Curriculum and Education and a Professor of Electrical and

 Computer Engineering, and Director of the Cybersecurity Institute, and has